aldiserg/motion-ffmpeg-with-audio/README.md

 # motion-ffmpeg-with-audio
-ffmpeg write non-stop ip cam stream, motion detected scene change and start start_motion.sh.
-When motion is end it start stop_motion.sh which cut our movies and sava that fragment to another folder
+ffmpeg write non-stop ip cam stream and motion detected action and start start_motion.sh.
+When action is end motion start stop_motion.sh which cut our movies and sava that fragment to another folder.

 #############
 Setup